The universal scorecard allows you to calculate the score of a Stroke Play round of golf on any course (see Match Play calculator here).

 It is important to check the Jurisdiction box properly in the 18-hole calculator.
 The formula for calculating Course Handicap for the CONGU countries (UK and Ireland) differs from that for the rest of the world.
 In contrast, for the 9-hole calculation, Jurisdiction does not matter.

-Entering a complete set of data is a bit time-consuming.
+Entering a complete set of data may be a bit time-consuming.
 However, this data remains stored in the form of cookies in the user’s browser and is available the next time the calculator is used.
 Of course, anyone can delete this data from the browser at any time by deleting cookies.

-At the moment there are available three calculators designed for 18-hole courses and one designed for 9-hole course.
 After entering the data once, you can use the data of your favorite courses over and over again.

 - Entering a number of strokes equal to 0 (zero) or leaving the field blank indicates that the hole is not completed.
 In such case the Stroke Play score is not calculated.